lukepuplett/surfdude-csharp/README.md

 ## Sample Ride

 Surfdude lets you express an interaction with an API as a ride on a wave.

+#### Start from the root / resource

+Bookmarking a page on the web is risky since the website owner could move things around.
+So we all tend to shop by going in the front door.
+This is true of a REST API and it allows the author to move the URLs around and introduce new paths and trial things without breaking existing clients.
+This is the true power of _real_ REST.

 	SurfReport report = await Surf.Wave("https://private-ac89c-surfdude.apiary-mock.com/")
 		.FromRoot()